Recent scientific publications

 This investigation studies the accounting treatment of the carbon emission allowances of EU Emissions Trading System participants to explore whether the auctioning allocation system implemented in 2013 led to changes in accounting practices.
 This investigation adds to Allini, Giner, and Caldarelli (2018.
 “Opening the Black Box of Accounting for Greenhouse Gas Emissions: The Different Views of Institutional Bodies and Firms.”
 Journal of Cleaner Production 172: 2195–2205.) by performing a comparative study of how emission allowances are recorded in the 2011 and 2016 financial statements of a large sample of the highest emitters in the system that operate in eight different industries.
 We also update the analysis of the role of local standards in shaping carbon accounting practices in a context characterized by the lack of IFRS prescription.
 We found that auctioning did not modify accounting practices as they continue to be ‘messy’ and often absent.
 The high level of non-disclosure and the prevailing use of the ‘net method’ conceal the burden of allowances from users of financial statements.
 Additionally, we report that firms’ carbon accounting practices are more aligned with their local standard when it allows a limited representation of the financial impact of allowances.
 Therefore, current accounting practices are far from enabling an adequate assessment of the financial impact and risks resulting from carbon markets.

-The objective of this study is to provide insights into insiders' perspectives on environmental accounting disclosures, which is relatively under-investigated.
+The objective of this study is to provide insights into insiders' perspectives on environmental accounting disclosures, which is a relatively under-investigated area.
 Based on insights from key managers, we provide information on company decisions and practices related to the data disclosed in annual reports.
-More specifically, we explore how regulation guidance affects and shapes disclosure strategies.
+More specifically, we explore how regulatory guidance affects and shapes disclosure strategies.

-The double narrative of a multi-actor supply chain: between performativity and local embedding
+The dual narrative of a multi-stakeholder supply chain: between performance and local integration

 Organizations produce narratives by telling stories about their management and their past.
-The notion of organizational narrative can be used to designate the fruit of a polyphony of individual discourses emanating from different actors within the organization (Rivière, 2006).
-The functions of discourse in management science are diverse (Jacquot and Point, 2000), and it is recognized that some can be "performative" in the sense that they have the ability to achieve what they describe (Austin, 1962; Boje, 1991,1995).
-Particularly in management, theory is said to have the power to produce the reality it is supposed to explain, leading to self-fulfilling prophecies (Callon, 1998).
-In this context, we might consider that part of managerial practice consists in producing discourses that in themselves constitute action, and that management tools are an artifact of this discourse.
-The evocation of tools conveying rationality within the discourse would thus make the decisions taken appear rational and legitimate (Cabantous and Gond 2012).
-Organizational members, like film actors, perform a storytelling performance that forms a narrative of the organization (Boje, 1991, 1995).
-These actors come to terms with the performance criteria imposed on them and cobble together an apparently satisfactory solution, as certain accounting practices may facilitate the compromise (Chenhall et al. 2013).
-The study of multiple discourses within organizations about the same decision should reveal the paradoxes between the rational recommendations implemented and the motivations and goals pursued by individuals.
+The concept of organizational narrative can be used to refer to the result of a polyphony of individual discourses emanating from different actors within the organization (Rivière, 2006).
+Discourse has various functions in management science (Jacquot and Point, 2000), and it is recognized that some discourse can be "performative" in the sense that it has the power to bring about what it describes (Austin, 1962; Boje, 1991, 1995).
+In management in particular, theory has the power to produce the reality it is supposed to explain, leading to self-fulfilling prophecies (Callon, 1998).
+In this context, we can consider that part of managerial practice consists of producing discourse that constitutes action in itself, and that management tools are an artifact of this discourse.
+The evocation of tools that convey rationality within the discourse would thus make the decisions taken appear rational and legitimate (Cabantous and Gond 2012).
+Members of organizations, like movie actors, perform a storytelling performance that forms a narrative of the organization (Boje, 1991, 1995).
+These actors adapt to the performance criteria imposed on them and cobble together a seemingly satisfactory solution, with certain accounting practices facilitating compromise (Chenhall et al. 2013).
+Studying the multiple discourses within organizations on the same decision should reveal the paradoxes between the rational recommendations implemented and the motivations and goals pursued by individuals.

-2Whilethe study of the specific influence of the social and institutional embedding of actors is not new to the field of accounting and control (Hopwood and Miller, 1994; Chapman et al. 2009), to our knowledge it has not been explicitly explored in the context of multi-actor supply chain optimization (MALS).
-A supply chain is defined as a set of three sub-systems: the supply of materials and components, production management and the physical distribution of products (Paché, 2006).
-This chain can be extended to several actors, i.e. several organizations.
-A growing number of companies are resorting to this mode of inter-organizational coordination, and the interest in studying managerial discourse in this context merits diversifying the angles of observation.
-Indeed, a prolific literature focusing on the management control instrumentation of CLMAs emphasizes that certain principals benefit from subcontracting and quasi-integrating their logistics service providers in order to reduce overall costs and increase the value created for the end customer (Cooper and Slagmulder, 2004; Shank and Govindarajan, 1995, Fabbe-costes 2002).
-Chain optimization would thus be based on the selection of service providers with competitive advantages in functions neglected by the pivot firm.
-This instrumental reading provides the arguments for our research in "rational choice theory" (Cabantous and Gond, 2012).
+2Whilethe study of the specific influence of the social and institutional embeddedness of actors is not new in the field of accounting and control (Hopwood and Miller, 1994; Chapman et al. 2009), to our knowledge it has not been explicitly explored in the context of multi-actor supply chain (MASC) optimization.
+A supply chain defines a set of three subsystems: the supply of materials and components, production management, and the physical distribution of products (Paché, 2006).
+This chain can be extended to include several actors, i.e., several organizations.
+A growing number of companies are using this method of inter-organizational coordination, and the value of further studying managerial discourse in this context warrants diversifying the angles of observation.
+Indeed, a prolific literature focused on the use of CLMAs in management control highlights that some clients benefit from outsourcing and quasi-integrating their logistics providers in order to reduce overall costs and increase the value created for the end customer (Cooper and Slagmulder, 2004; Shank and Govindarajan, 1995, Fabbe-Costes 2002).
+Chain optimization would thus be based on selecting service providers that offer competitive advantages in functions neglected by the core firm.
+This instrumental interpretation provides arguments that, in our research, fall under the "rational choice theory" (Cabantous and Gond, 2012).

-3Thequestion posed in this research concerns the role of cost discourse in legitimizing the inter-organizational control implemented by the pivot of the integrated supply chain studied.
-How does this pivotal firm justify its selection of logistics service providers to its head office, particularly with regard to the distribution of costs between partners?
-How do local directors/managers justify the way things work, particularly as regards the costs borne by each partner?
-This approach, centered on the study of narratives emanating from several players in a multi-company monograph, is intended to shed further light on the literature on control in integrated supply chains.
+3Thequestion posed in this research is that of the role of discourse on costs in legitimizing the inter-organizational control implemented by the hub of the integrated logistics chain studied.
+What is the argument used by this hub company—the principal—to justify the selection of logistics service providers to its headquarters, particularly with regard to the distribution of costs among partners?
+What arguments do local executives/managers use to justify the system that has been put in place, particularly with regard to the costs borne by each partner?
+This approach, which focuses on studying the narratives of several actors in a multi-company monograph, aims to shed additional light on the literature on control in integrated supply chains.

 4Thefirst part of this article presents the conceptual and theoretical framework of this research.
 The second part outlines the qualitative research methodology used.
 The third part presents the empirical results of the monograph.
-The final section offers elements for discussion.
+The final part offers some points for discussion.

 Géraldine Rivière-Giordano, Sophie Giordano-Spring, Charles H. Cho.
 Does the level of assurance statement on environmental disclosure affect investor assessment?
 Sustainability Accounting, Management and Policy Journal, Emerald, 2018, 9 (3), pp.336-360. ⟨10.1108/SAMPJ-03-2018-0054⟩. ⟨hal-02091698⟩